Vitamin C: benefits, dosage, contraindications

 Remineralizing

-While the relationship between calcium, vitamin D, and bone mineral density is well-known, other nutrients such as vitamin C are also essential for bone development, repair, and maintenance.
-Epidemiological studies have demonstrated a positive association between bone density and vitamin C intake.
-Low vitamin C intake has been associated with decreased mineral density, particularly in the femoral neck and hip.
-Data from 13,080 adults from 1988 to 1994 identified a relationship between dietary and serum ascorbic acid, bone mineral density, and bone fracture.
+Although the relationship between calcium, vitamin D, and bone mineral density is well known, other nutrients such as vitamin C are also essential for the development, repair, and maintenance of bone.
+Epidemiological studies have shown a positive association between bone density and vitamin C intake.
+Low vitamin C intakes have been associated with decreased mineral density, particularly at the femoral neck and hip.
+Data collected from 13,080 adults from 1988 to 1994 identified an association between dietary and serum ascorbic acid, bone mineral density, and bone fracture.

 Usages associés